Ammit: Iconography

 Depiction of Ammit without a mane from the Book of the Dead of Nebqed. c.
 1391–1353 BCE, late Eighteenth Dynasty.

 Ammit is denoted as a female entity, commonly depicted with the head of a crocodile, the forelegs and upper body of a lion (or leopard (Note: Cf. one depiction in Egyptian Book of the Dead, Papyrus of Ani, Chapter 30B (Pl.
 3), where Ammit is shown with a torso of spotted fur (See image right).)), and the hind legs and lower body of a hippopotamus.
-The combination of three deadly animals of the Nile: crocodile, lion, and hippopotamus, suggests that no one can escape annihilation, even in the afterlife.
+The combination of three deadly animals of the Nile suggests that no one can escape annihilation, even in the afterlife.
 She is part lioness, but her leonine features may present in the form of a mane, (Note: Cf. Depiction on the Papyrus of Hunefer, Dyn.
 XIX, British Museum (shown right).
 A line drawing of the creature in the papyrus is given by Hart.) which is usually associated with male lions.
 In the Papyrus of Ani, Ammit is adorned with a tri-colored nemes, (Note: "mane that hangs down like a tripartite wig" on a burial shroud, Royal Ontario Museum.) which were worn by pharaohs as a symbol of kingship.

 Ammit showed at the Weighing of Ani's heart from the Papyrus of Ani. c.
 1250 BCE, Nineteenth Dynasty.

 Versions of the Book of the Dead from the New Kingdom started to include Ammit.
 During the eighteenth dynasty, the crocodile-lion-hippopotamus hybrid was the conventional depiction of Ammit.
 She appeared in scenes showing the Judgment of the Dead, in tombs and funerary papyri.
 In this scene, Ammit is shown with other Egyptian gods in Duat, waiting to learn if she can consume the heart of the deceased.
 A stylistic shift occurred, during the Third Intermediate Period.
 Around the twenty-first dynasty, the Judgment of the Dead scene was painted on the interior and exterior of coffins.
 The coffin lid of Ankh-hor, a chief from the twenty-second dynasty featured Ammit bearing the head of a hippopotamus, and the body of a dog with rows of paps.
 (Note: Cf. Egyptian Book of the Dead, Papyrus of Ani, Chapter 148 (Pl.
 11), where the aspect of the Guardian of the Fifth Pylon/Portal, (Hentet-Arqiu), is assumed by Ammit, and she is illustrated as a "monstrous female demon with hippopotamus body and head, pendulous breasts, lion legs and crocodile snout, squatting, with open jaws and tongue extended, forepaws, holding huge knife,..")While the Papyrus of Nes-min (ca. 300–250 BCE) from the Ptolemaic Period, portrayed Ammit with the head of a crocodile, and the body of a dog.